 Bloom Time: April through July

-Lewisia rediviva is a low-growing, perennial plant with a fleshy taproot and a simple or branched base.
-The flower stems are leafless, up to 1.2 inch (3 cm) tall, bearing at the tip a whorl of 5 to 6 linear bracts up to 0.4 inch (1 cm) long.
+Lewisia rediviva is a low-growing perennial plant with a fleshy taproot and a simple or branched base.
+The flower stems are leafless, up to 1.2 inches (3 cm) tall, bearing at the tip a whorl of 5 to 6 linear bracts up to 0.4 inches (1 cm) long.
 A single flower appears on each stem with 5 to 9 oval-shaped sepals.
 They range in color from whitish to deep pink or lavender.
 Flowering occurs from April through July.
 At maturity, it produces egg-shaped capsules with 6 to 20 nearly round seeds.

 USDA hardiness zone 4a to 8b: from −30 °F (−34.4 °C) to 20 °F (−6.7 °C).